Artist: Kim Yosu - on Unsplash

 • preparing for the inner journey ahead

-• tending to legacies you wish to gift others
+• tending to legacies you wish to gift to others

 My role is,